InfinityFloof/termDash/README.md

 ### Package Manager Settings

-The next 5 variables in the config file all refer to package management, and by default, they are set to Debian/Ubuntu defaults - The apt Package Manager
+The next 6 variables in the config file all refer to package management, and by default, they are set to Debian/Ubuntu defaults - The apt Package Manager

     PackageManager="apt"
     InstallSyntax="install"
     UpdateSyntax="update"
     UpgradeSyntax="upgrade"
     SearchSyntax="search"
+    RemoveSyntax="remove"

 However, if you are using, say Manjaro Linux (or any other Arch Linux based distribution), you should set them to this:

     PackageManager="pacman"